Promote Health and Wellness with a Bachelor's Degree in Exercise Science

 Whether you want to work in strength conditioning, corporate or community wellness, or cardiac rehabilitation, LVC's exercise science major prepares you to work with clients who have a range of needs, diseases, and injuries.
 By the time you graduate, you'll be able to help your clients perform exercises and improve their overall well-being, all while designing interventions based on scientific research.

 At LVC, we'll help you tailor your exercise science degree to your career interests.
-You can pursue the Professional/Graduate Track or the Health and Wellness Track.
+You can pursue the Professional/Graduate Track, the Health and Wellness Track, or the Exercise, Sport and Health Promotion track.

 Professional/Graduate Track: includes foundational sciences of biology, chemistry, and physics, along with fundamental and advanced exercise science coursework.
 Students in this track are on a trajectory toward possible graduate school admission in allied health fields, basic science, or more clinically oriented careers such as cardiac rehabilitation and exercise physiology.